It’s Bloom Time for America’s Most Spectacular Wildflowers. Please Don’t Ruin It

-It’s a happier approach to know that by abstaining from being an asshole this season, you’re part of the movement that will let the most people -- including you -- enjoy the flowers the longest.
-Rather than the unnecessarily filtered Instagram posts featuring visitors draping each other in poppies, try following social posts under the hashtag #DontDoomTheBloom.
-At the very least, keep in mind that stepping off the trails can get you a fine of several hundred dollars, and that extra park rangers are posted during peak season to ensure you are on your best behavior.
+It’s a happier approach to know that by abstaining from being an asshole this season, you’re part of the movement that will let the most people—including you—enjoy the flowers the longest.
+And keep in mind that stepping off the trails can get you a fine of several hundred dollars and that extra park rangers post up during peak season to ensure you are on your best behavior.

 It’s not you, reader, whom we don’t trust; it’s everyone else.
-Now that that’s out of the way, here are some handy tips for how to see this stuff properly.
+Now that that’s out of the way, here are some handy tips for how to see this corner of the world properly.

 Time of day is just as important as time of year.
 Poppies close up when it’s not sufficiently sunny and warm, or when the breeze gets too strong, so late morning is generally the window that gives you the best odds of the best blooms.
 By late afternoon, they’ll be starting to hunker back down for the night.
 Let them rest.
 They’ve had a long day of being sat on.